 We hope you enjoyed our Clover ballad!
 Let’s see how you did matching our texts to the poems that inspired them.
 Give yourself 1 point for each correct match.

-SCOREOk ready?
+Ok ready?
 Let’s see how you did!

 7-9 points: You should seriously consider changing careers and trying your own hand at poetry, because you clearly know your poets—and enough of their work to be able to match these texts.

 4-6 points: A hearty pat on the shoulder you deserve!
 You must have taken your fair share of poetry classes… or perhaps you are a natural sponge that soaks up cultural knowledge without even trying.

 0-3 points: You may not know these particular poems but that doesn’t mean you can’t appreciate poetry!
 And this list is a great place to start.